 There’s nothing like fresh green beans: the satisfying crunch and brilliant green color brings life to any meal!
 There are lots of recipes that use soggy, frozen beans, but these fresh green bean recipes are anything but that!
-Here’s a list of the best ways to use fresh green beans.
-There’s our easiest 10-minute lemon green beans, the best way to use them as a side dish.
-But there are lots of main dish ideas too, from the classic French Nicoise salad to Italian vegetable soup.
+Here’s a list of the best ways to use fresh green beans (both standard or haricot verts).
+Try everything from sauteed to almondine to green bean salad for sides, and there are plenty of main dish ideas too.
 Ready to get to the recipes?

 Bright green string beans are a little underrated, if you ask us.
 But they make a perfect side dish: delicious, healthy, and easy to make.
 One of the easiest ways to prepare them?
 Sauteed.
 It sounds overly simple, but you do need a few tricks to saute green beans perfection.
 Here's our tried and true method that works every time!
 It's easy enough for a weeknight, but fancy enough for a party.

 Here’s a simple way to dress up fresh green beans as a gourmet side: Green Beans Almondine!
 Make it at home, and this dish is brilliant.
 The beans are bright green and perfectly tender, sautéed in butter with garlic and toasted almonds and finished with a little lemon zest.